LastCapricorn/library/README.md

 Finally solved the issues with those switch buttons - feeling more than ever terribly stupid...

 Woo-hoo - think I'm done now!
 This one gave a little taste of how much work there will be in a real real-life-project in future.
 It gets increasingly difficult to keep track - time is getting closer when I can't start off head over heals...

+So here is what my library page should do:

+- using local storage

+- add and remove a book to a library

+- add, remove and change libraries

+- removing the last library leads in loading the default library

+- display library in card and table mode

+- alert if a book title already exists in current library

+- alert if local storage isn't available

+- new books must have at least a title

+The font: "El Messiri" from google fonts

+The trash bin: Phosphor Icons, duotone (<https://phosphoricons.com>)

+The colors & capricorn logo: me